alvaroaleman/static-kas/README.md

 # Static KAS

 A fake kube-apiserver that serves static data from an Openshift must-gather.
 Dynamically discovers resources and supports logs.
+Requires golang >= 1.17.

 Usage: